Brand Strategy & Positioning

 How do I create equity between remote and in-office workers?

 Leverage equitably designed policies to support growth opportunities, recognition, and decision-making.
-Be aware to avoid taking advantage of the in-house worker over promotions or significant projects because of his face time.
+Be aware of avoiding taking advantage of in-house workers over promotions or significant projects due to their face time.

 What does it look like when a remote struggles or disengages?